BreezeHub/BreezeProject/README.md

 [5]: https://travis-ci.org/BreezeHub/BreezeServer.svg?branch=master
 [6]: https://travis-ci.org/BreezeHub/BreezeServer

-# BreezeServer
+# Stratis Masternodes Alpha Release

+This readme contains infomation for setting up a Stratis Masternode.
+The technology solves the problem of providing useful services on the network where MasterNodes host and advertise their services on the blockchain while client applications use the blockchain to discover and connect to those services.

+This delivers a robust. trustless, decentralized advertisement and discovery mechanism that is resistant to manipulation or censorship.
+Our first such service, the Breeze Privacy Protocol, is available as a MasterNode service today with more exciting MasterNode services coming soon.

-BreezeServer is a service host for our implementation of [TumbleBit](http://tumblebit.cash) in .NET Core.
+The Masternode is configured to host for our implementation of [TumbleBit](http://tumblebit.cash) in .NET Core.
 It is an trustless bitcoin-compatible anonymous payments protocol.

-## The BreezeServer Alpha Release
+## The Masternodesa Alpha Release
 This release includes the following:

 ###### Node Advertisment Protocol